 - Purchase order if your employer is paying all/a proportion of your course fees

 - Employer’s declaration to include confirmation of a satisfactory Disclosure and Barring Service enhanced criminal convictions check

 - Satisfactory Disclosure and Barring Service enhanced criminal convictions check if self-employed

 - Copies of three recent pieces of evidence supporting the written statements in Question 10 of the supplementary application form.
 You should select entries that reflect evidence of your recent UK practice.

-You can email copies to the Programme Administrator: PBS-Office@ljmu.ac.uk, however this could result in you being offered a place on the next intake due to demand.
-There are two cohorts each year – in spring (March) and autumn (September).
+You can email copies to the Programme Administrator: PBS-Office@ljmu.ac.uk.
+This could result in you being offered a place on the next intake due to demand.
+There are two cohorts – in spring (March) and autumn (September).
 The deadline for applications for the Autumn 2023 cohort is 10 July 2023.

 A balance of approaches to summative assessment is taken to ensure that the full breadth and depth of the student 's knowledge and skills are assessed, whilst maintaining relevance to the workplace.
 There are four summative assessments within the programme (see table below), which are normally completed within six months of their expected completion date.
 The period of supervised learning in practice, totalling 90 hours, should be completed within a single 6 month period.